 Do you have any certain music you listen to or food you eat before a competition?

-"I usually just eat something small enough in the morning: porridge or a few eggs or something, then a smoothie or a juice or something to keep me going throughout the day.
+"I usually just eat something small enough like porridge or eggs and a wee Red Bull before I paddle out to give me a boost for my session.
 Music-wise - anything from Black Sabbath to Fontaines to Arctic Monkeys."

 What kind of training do you need to do for surfing?